surfer190/fixes/docs/english/words.md

 * erudite - having or showing great knowledge or learning
 * cerebral - intellectual rather than physical or emotional
 * prescienct - showing knowledge of events before they take place
+* epicurean - a person devoted to sensual enjoyment (sensual desire)